FelDev/felixparadis.com-v3/content/posts/wisdom-i-like.md

 ### We are a way for the universe to know itself.
 \- Carl Sagan

+### You can fail at what you don’t want, so you might as well take a chance on doing what you love.
+\- Jim Carrey

 <!-- ### Des fois ça en prend beaucoup pour avoir besoin de rien...
 \- Maxime Pelletier ..?
 Kamou 2020-->